Introduction

 Each Agent is equipped with the domain expertise required to solve certain types of problems—whether HR, IT, Finance, or something else.
 Each Agent is an Orchestrator in itself and might be using different base LLMs as required by the role of that agent.

-◦ An example of an agent can be an:
+◦ An example of an agent can be:

-‣ IT Helpdesk Agent that has domain knowledge and knows how to use relevant tools to solve employee IT problems.
+‣ IT Helpdesk Agent who has domain knowledge and knows how to use relevant tools to solve employee IT problems.

 ‣ Account Payable (AP) Analyst who has domain knowledge and knows how to use relevant tools to seamlessly pay and reconcile payments.

-◦ The memory of an agent is external knowledge it has access to (or fine-tuned on), Company-specific structured/un-structured knowledge like Process guides, how-tos, etc, or even examples of how to do things like the IT agent might have a list of tickets it has closed in the past and how.
-All of the above are made available to the Agent via Knowledge Management.
+◦ The memory of an agent is external knowledge it has access to (or fine-tuned on), Company-specific structured/unstructured knowledge like Process guides, how-tos, etc. All of these are made available to the Agent via the Knowledge Agent.

 Integrations